ang-zeyu/infisearch/docs/src/tradeoffs.md

 #### 2.1.
 Generating Result Previews from Source Files

-(`RTT=2`, Little-Moderate file bloat, Good scalability) (⭐ default)
+(`RTT=2`, Little-Moderate file bloat, Good scalability)

 Generating result previews from source files greatly reduces file bloat, but it does mean that an extra round (`RTT`) of network requests has to be made to retrieve said source files.

-However, it is also more feasible with this option to remove a round of network requests by **caching all field stores** up front.
-This is because in this option, field stores only store the [relative file path / link](indexer/fields.md#special-fields) from which to retrieve the source files, and are therefore fairly small.
+However, it is also more feasible with this option to remove a round of network requests by **caching all field stores** up front, as field stores only store the [relative file path / link](indexer/fields.md#special-fields) from which to retrieve the source files, and are therefore fairly small.

 For example, assuming each link takes an average of `25` bytes to encode (including json fluff), and `3MB` (ungzipped) is your "comfort zone", you can store up to `120000` document links in a single, cached field store!